GPFlopi/GPFlopi/README.md

 - 👋 Hi, I’m @GPFlopi
-- I'm currently interested in Open source contributing to expand my knowledge while im studying in university!
+- Hi, my name is Patrik, I'm a University student who is interested in getting more familiar with Open Source contribution!
 - 📫 If you want to discuss something with me you can find me on Discord!
 GPflopi#0884

 <!---